arnav197/Open-EDA-2-2.0/README.md

 #The project is divided into several sub-projects

 Bench: Collection of converted netlist versions of ISCAS'85 and ITC'99 benchmarks.
+Update: The ISCAS89 benchmarks are added along with the perl script used to make them 'pseudo-combonational'.

-->Pseudo-Combinational Benchmark: The ITC'99 benchmarks are made “pseudo-combinational” by replacing each flip-flop with an input (from the flip-flop output) and an output (to the flip-flop input).
+->Pseudo-Combinational Benchmark: The ITC'99 benchmarks are made 'pseudo-combinational' by replacing each flip-flop with an input (from the flip-flop output) and an output (to the flip-flop input).
 For more information on the ITC'99 benchmarks, visit https://www.cerc.utexas.edu/itc99-benchmarks/bendoc1.html.
 For reference regarding ISCAS'85, visit https://davidkebo.com/documents/iscas85.pdf.

 PACKAGES: GoogleTest code.
 Refer to https://github.com/google/googletest for more.